Want to explore ways to integrate justice into your research, teaching or curriculum?

 Mentoring Science & Justice Students

 The SJRC hosts a small graduate student cohort of approximately 5-10 through the Science & Justice Training Program every other year.
 And, sponsors approximately 2-4 undergraduate and graduate students per term to collaborate on collective research papers, proposals, and projects as well as Center events and programming.
 Have a project you would like assistance on from a student researcher?
-SJRC can help facilitate Independent Studies and Majors for undergraduates.
+SJRC can help facilitate calls for Independent Studies and Student Researchers.
 Find out more about how undergraduates can get involved and independently major in science and justice; and graduates.